Quick Start for Hopper Users

 ftn -o mycode.x -L/path/to/libs -llib *.o does not.

-For more details please check the Intel compiler man page.
+For more details see the Intel compiler man pages for ifort, icc, and icpc.

 You can use CoArrays with the Cray Programming Environment.
-This feature does not work within the Intel Programming Environment on Edison.
+This feature does not work with the Intel or Programming Environments on Edison.